Kanban-Zai/kanban-zai-version-1.0/modules/1-culture.md

 ## Your opinion does not matter.
 At All.

 Your VOICE on the other hand matters a-lot!
 No team can function without information.
 The only place a team can get expert information from is other team members.
-That's actually the whoe point of a team.
+That's actually the whole point of a team.

 Therefore All team members must offer up information.

-A balance must be struck however, because when a team has members who have an existing rapport the information exchange between them can be very high, however other members of the team may not get the same amount of information from the exact same conversation.  conversely, new team members may be saying a lot but not relaying much information to anyone or worse may be going over ground everybody just covered.
+A balance must be struck however, because when a team has members who have an existing rapport the information exchange between them can be very high, however other members of the team may not get the same amount of information from the exact same conversation.
+Conversely, new team members may be saying a lot but not relaying much information to anyone or worse may be going over ground everybody just covered.

 The ultimate outcome of any information flow throughout the team is consensus and consensus cannot be said to have been